 Before defining the problem, the next code block defines a callback function that can be called after each iteration of the minimizer.
 This function will be used to display information about the progress of the optimizer: the current function value, the iteration and the number of function calls.
 Because the callback only gets 1 input, the current value of the parameters used by the optimizer, it is necessary to use global variables to pass information between functions.
-Three variables have been declared: iteration, lastValue and functionCount. iteration is updated only by the callback function since it should report the number of completed iterations of the optimizer, and the callback is called once per iteration. lastValue is updated each time the main GMM objective function is called, and functionCount is incremented by 1 each time the main GMM objective is called.
+Three variables have been declared: iteration, last_value and function_count. iteration is updated only by the callback function since it should report the number of completed iterations of the optimizer, and the callback is called once per iteration. last_value is updated each time the main GMM objective function is called, and function_count is incremented by 1 each time the main GMM objective is called.
 The variables are all initialized using global inside the callback so that their values can be updated.

 '''

 iteration = 0

-lastValue = 0
+last_value = 0

-functionCount = 0
+function_count = 0

-'''

-'''

 def iter_print(params):

-global iteration, lastValue, functionCount
+global iteration, last_value, function_count

 iteration += 1

-print('Func value: {0:}, Iteration: {1:}, Function Count: {2:}'.format(lastValue, iteration, functionCount))
+print(f'Func value: {last_value:6.6g}, Iteration: {iteration}, Function Count: {function_count}'

 '''